MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **TelemetryPermissionLevel** - Value indicating what level of diagnostic data the user has opted into.
 Allows us to understand what level of diagnostic data to expect from a session.

+## Data fields that are common for all OneNote events

+The following data fields are common for all events for OneNote on Mac, iOS, and Android.

+> [!NOTE]
+> When using the Diagnostic Data Viewer, events for OneNote on Mac, iOS, and Android will appear to have a name of Activity, ReportData, or Unexpected.
+To find the actual event name, select the event, and then look at the EventName field.

+- **Activity_ActivityType** -  Indicates the type of this activity event.
+An activity can be a normal activity or a high value activity.

+- **Activity_AggMode** -  Tells the system how to aggregate activity results.
+Allows us to reduce the amount of information uploaded from a user’s machine by aggregating activity results into a single event that gets sent periodically.

+- **Activity_Count** -  The number of times the activity happened if the count is from an aggregated event.
+Allows us to determine how often an activity succeeded or failed based on the aggregation mode of the activity.

+- **Activity_CV** -  A value that identifies the relationship between activities and sub-activities.
+Allows us to rebuild the relationship between nested activities.

+- **Activity_DetachedDurationInMicroseconds** -  The length of time an activity is idle and not doing any real work, but the time is still count towards the total activity's time.

+- **Activity_DurationInMicroseconds** -  The length of time the activity took to execute.
+Allows us to identify performance issues that are negatively impacting the users experience.

+- **Activity_Expiration** -  A date in numerical format indicates when this event will be stop sending from clients

+- **Activity_FailCount** -  A number of times this activity has failed

+- **Activity_Name** -  A short name of an event.
+Allows to identify the event that was being sent from the client.

+- **Activity_Namespace** -  A namespace of an event.
+Allows to group the event into groups.

+- **Activity_Reason** -  A string indicating the reason causing an activity to ends with a particular result.

+- **Activity_Result** -  A flag indicating if the activity succeeded, failed, or unexpectedly failed.
+Allows us to determine if actions the user takes in the product are succeeding or failing.
+This allows us to identify issues that are impacting the user.

+- **Activity_State** -  A flag indicates whether an event is a start of a user activity or an end of a user activity.

+- **Activity_SucceedCount** -  A number of times this activity is succeeded.

+- **ErrorCode** -  Indicates an error code if available.

+- **ErrorCode2** -  Indicates a second error code if available.

+- **ErrorCode3** -  Indicates a third error code if available.

+- **ErrorTag** -  Indicates the tag associated in code of an error if available.

+- **ErrorType** -  Indicates the type of an error if available.

+- **EventName** -  A unique name of a OneNote's event.
+OneNote events use this custom field to specify a unique name due to an engineering limitation in the past.

+- **ExpFeatures** -  Indicates whether a user has turn-on an experimental-feature switch in OneNote app or not.

+- **ExpirationDate** -  A date in numerical format indicates when this event will be stop sending from clients

+- **IsConsumer** -  Indicates whether a user is consumer or not

+- **IsEdu** -  Indicates whether a user is a user in education tenant or not

+- **IsIW** -  Indicates whether a user is an enterprise user or not

+- **IsMsftInternal** -  Indicates whether a user is a Microsoft employee or not

+- **IsPremiumUser** -  Indicates whether a user has premium license or not

+- **Namespace** -  A namespace of the event.
+Allows to group the event into groups.

+- **Release_AppStore** -  A flag indicates whether a build is coming from an app store or not.

+- **Release_Audience** -  Identifies a sub-audience of a given audience group.
+Allows us to track subsets of audience groups to evaluate prevalence and prioritization of issues.

+- **Release_AudienceGroup** -  Identifies the ring where data is coming from.
+Allows us to roll out features in a staged fashion and identify potential issues before they reach most users.

+- **Release_Channel** -  The channel that the product is being released through.
+Allows us to identify if an issue is impacting one of our rollout channels differently than others.

+- **RunningMode** -  Indicates how the app is launched either by user or by system process.

+- **SchemaVersion** -  Indicates a current telemetry schema version in OneNote's telemetry pipeline.

+- **Session_EcsETag** -  An indicator from the flighting system that represents the flights sent to the machine.
+Allows us to identify what flights might be impacting a given session.

+- **Session_ImpressionId** -  Identifies the set of flights that are running in a given session.
+Allows us to identify which individual flights are running on a session so that we can determine if a flight is the source of an issue impacting users.

+- **SessionCorrelationId** -  The globally unique identifier for the host’s session.

+- **SH_ErrorCode** -  Indicates an error code if available when an activity fails.

+- **Tag** -  An integer tag that identifies the location in code where the telemetry event is generated.

+- **UserInfo_IdType** -  A string indicates the type of a user's account

+- **UserInfo_OMSTenantId** -  The tenant that a user’s subscription is tied to.
+Allows us to classify issues and identify whether a problem is widespread or isolated to a set of users or a specific tenant.

+- **UserInfo_OtherId** -  A list of non-primary pseudonymous identifiers representing user's accounts.

+- **UserInfo_OtherIdType** -  A list of non-primary account types.

 ## Software setup and inventory data events

 The following are the data subtypes in this category: